Financial-Times/dotcom-page-kit/packages/anvil-plugin-css/readme.md

 ### `webpackConfig::cssPlugin::rule`

 A synchronous hook which receives the entire rule to be appended by this plugin.
 You may directly mutate this object.

+### `webpackConfig::cssPlugin::stylesOnlyPluginOptions`

+A synchronous hook which receives the configuration object to be used for the [webpack-fix-style-only-entries].
+You may directly mutate this object.

 ### `webpackConfig::cssPlugin::cssExtractPluginOptions`